arthepsy/pan-globalprotect-okta/README.md

 # pan-globalprotect-okta

-Command-line client for PaloAlto Networks' GlobalProtect VPN integrated with OKTA.
+Command-line client for PaloAlto Networks' GlobalProtect VPN, integrated with OKTA.
 This utility will do the _authentication dance_ with OKTA to retrieve `portal-userauthcookie`, which will be passed to [OpenConnect with PAN GlobalProtect support](https://github.com/dlenski/openconnect) for creating actual VPN connection.